 Write what you know.
 We’ve heard this so often.
 What does it mean?
 Does it mean that if I am a mechanic I should only write about mechanics?
-If I am a woman I can only write about women.
+Or if I am a woman I can only write about women?
 No, of course not.
 What it means is that we should write what we know to be true, as opposed to what we wish were true, or hope to be true, or even what we believe to be true.

 To “write what we know” means that we are being asked to write about something that we have experienced on an emotional level and come out the other side of.
 We have learned the lesson, and have been transformed by the experience.

 In the story, Brokeback Mountain, Annie Proulx writes about a pair of twenty-year old gay cowboys in Wyoming.
 Proulx is a seventy-year old straight woman.
 But she wasn’t writing about cowboys, she was writing about the danger of not proclaiming your truth.
 She was writing about the universal challenge of standing up and being true to yourself in the face of possible resistance.
 She was writing about the tragedy that results when one is not willing to take the risk of loving.
 These are universal themes.
 In other words, we have all had the experience of being faced with a situation where doing something will put us in a position of receiving flak, and we must ask ourselves where our values lie.

 There is a basic tension that underlies every human interchange.
 It is constantly at play.
 The tension between wanting to belong and wanting to be an individual reveals the constant struggle for an identity.
 It is a struggle that never ends.
 We are still struggling with it on our deathbeds.
 It is the struggle for authenticity.
 I submit that it is this struggle from which most, if not all, stories emerge.
 It is this struggle that begets the large thematic questions, such as, Who am I?
 Where do I belong?
 What is my purpose?
 What is love?
 We are constantly struggling between desire and fear.
 The desire to belong, and the fear of losing our identity or sense of purpose.